 Several work items are proposed as part of the set of recommendations made.
 Due to the time constraints, and in the interest in getting GNSO Council, ALAC and Board’s endorsement for the basic recommendations, the following work items are proposed for further discussion by the current Join SO/AC new gTLD Applicant Support WG or another group.
 Most of these items require both policy and implementation input and it is recommended that a joint team of Staff and SOAC members be created.
 There appeared to be Full Consensus on the following list of recommendations, but, as the issue is really one for the chartering organizations, the issues were not discussed in any great depth.

+Establish the criteria for financial need and a method of demonstrating that need.
+The established tasks of this WG in its charter included establishing criteria for support.
+Financial need was established as the primary criterion for support.
+The group was not convinced that the charter included the more detailed task of defining financial need nor how this would be established by an applicant.
+The group was convinced, however, that as currently constituted it did not have the necessary expertise to make a specific recommendation in this area, especially given the comparative economic conditions and the cross-cultural aspects of this requirement.
+If the chartering organizations and the Board endorse the recommendations in this report, the WG requests that text be added to the next revision of the Application Guidebook that states that a separate aid program, including a fee reduction plan, will be initiated before the round opens, and that the conditions of this program will be defined separately.
+The planning work for this next effort is beginning as this milestone report is being submitted and the Working Group requests that its charter be extended to specifically include this task.

-Definition of mechanisms, e.g. a review committee be established operating under a set of guidelines, for determining whether an application for special consideration is to be granted and what sort of help should be offered;
+Definition of mechanisms, e.g. a review committee be established operating under the set of guidelines established in this report and those defined in the task (a) above, for determining whether an application for special consideration is to be granted and what sort of help should be offered;

 Establishing relationships with any donor(s) who may be able to help in first round with funding;